dynaroars/igen/README.md

 ### Options ###
 iGen accepts several options to generate interactions.
-By default (no option given), iGen uses the CEGIR process that finds interactions and iterative refines interactions.
-Other options are illustrated below.
+By default, the tool uses the CEGIR process that finds interactions and iterative refines them.
+Other options include:

 ```
 #!shell